David Mumford

-Early life
+Early life and education

 Mumford was born in Worth, West Sussex in England, of an English father and American mother.
 His father William started an experimental school in Tanzania and worked for the then newly created United Nations.

 He attended Phillips Exeter Academy, where he received a Westinghouse Science Talent Search prize for his relay-based computer project.
 Mumford then went to Harvard University, where he became a student of Oscar Zariski.
 At Harvard, he became a Putnam Fellow in 1955 and 1956.
 He completed his PhD in 1961, with a thesis entitled Existence of the moduli scheme for curves of any genus.

-He married Erika, an author and poet, in 1959 and they had four children, Stephen, Peter, Jeremy, and Suchitra.
-He currently has seven grandchildren.
+Research

-Work in algebraic geometry
+Algebraic geometry

 Mumford's work in geometry combined traditional geometric insights with the latest algebraic techniques.
 He published on moduli spaces, with a theory summed up in his book Geometric Invariant Theory, on the equations defining an abelian variety, and on algebraic surfaces.
+His books Abelian Varieties (with C. P. Ramanujam) and Curves on an Algebraic Surface combined the old and new theories.